 I Spy activities are like dessert for kindergarteners.
 I could put almost any skill on an I Spy and they would eat it up, but when you combine I Spy activities with Write The Room . . . it’s a double fudge triple ripple sundae folks.
 This is always a favorite amongst my students and this one can target CVC, CVCC or CCVC words.
 You choose your medicine.

-There are three different sets of cards and two recording sheets for each cards.
-Student simply find the write the room card, then use their magnifying glass to find the word hidden on the card.
+There are three different sets of cards and two recording sheets for each card.
+The student simply finds the write the room card, then use their magnifying glass to find the word hidden on the card.
 They can either circle the correct picture or write the word on their recording sheet.
-(I actually use small little plastic ones in my classroom with a string tided for them to place around their neck but this one works better for showing you the word on the card in a picture.
+(I actually use small little plastic ones in my classroom with a string tied for them to place around their neck but this one works better for showing you the word on the card in a picture.
 If you’d like a link to see the ones I use in my class just click HERE.)

 You can choose to use CVC, CVCC or CCVC or use them all at the same time.
 The recording sheets correspond with the pictures so your student will know exactly which one is meant for them.

-To find out more about these activities, just click any of the pictures above.
+To find out more about editable Write the Room products, click on any of the pictures below.